 In this session, presenters will provide an introduction to crisis management and strategies for effective de-escalation of clients experiencing acute mental health distress.
-Content will address common physical, psychological, and environmental factors precipitating the onset of crisis and provide intervention strategies for low and medium stress cycles to prevent further escalation.
+Content will address common physical, psychological, and environmental factors precipitating the onset of crisis and provide intervention strategies for intervening at various points along the crisis wave.
 Attendees will be invited to reflect on difficult experiences in the workplace and understand the importance of self-awareness and self-reflection when facing clients in crisis.
 Facilitators will also provide resources for dealing with crisis scenarios beyond the scope of the agency’s abilities.

 When attendees return to the workplace, they will be able to: